- Mission & History

 Loss of Eligibility Due to Lack of Satisfactory Progress

-A student who has lost eligibility to participate in federal and institutional student aid programs for reasons of academic progress after being placed on Financial Aid Probation can regain that eligibility only by enrolling at The Sage Colleges at his/her own expense and demonstrating that he/she is capable of completing a semester without any failures, incompletes and withdrawals and showing the ability to complete his/her degree requirements in a more regular fashion.
+A student who has lost eligibility to participate in federal and institutional student aid programs for reasons of academic progress after being placed on Financial Aid Probation can regain that eligibility only by enrolling at Sage at his/her own expense and demonstrating that he/she is capable of completing a semester without any failures, incompletes and withdrawals and showing the ability to complete his/her degree requirements in a more regular fashion.
 The mere passage of time will not restore eligibility to a student who has lost eligibility for a failure to make satisfactory progress.

-Students who have been academically dismissed or suspended from The Sage Colleges but are subsequently given permission to re-enroll are not automatically eligible to continue to participate in federal, state or institutional aid programs.
+Students who have been academically dismissed or suspended from Sage but are subsequently given permission to re-enroll are not automatically eligible to continue to participate in federal, state or institutional aid programs.
 Admissions decisions are totally separate from funding decisions.

 Right to Appeal